-- An Intel Analyst is now fully onboarded and working at EPIC. - Through liaison with the FWS Attaché in Mexico City, intelligence exchange is increasing between Mexican authorities, USG and NGOs operating in the region.
+- An Intel Analyst is in the hiring process to staff EPIC. - Through liaison with the FWS Attaché in Mexico City, intelligence exchange is increasing between Mexican authorities, USG and NGOs operating in the region.
 Recent Intelligence received from NGOs have led to controlled deliveries of smuggled wildlife from Mexico.